vantage-sh/docs.vantage.sh/docs/terraform.md

 | Folder       | `vantage_folder`        | [View documentation](https://registry.terraform.io/providers/vantage-sh/vantage/latest/docs/resources/folder)       |
 | Saved Filter | `vantage_saved_filter`  | [View documentation](https://registry.terraform.io/providers/vantage-sh/vantage/latest/docs/resources/saved_filter) |

-:::important Important
+:::caution Important
-The ability to create, edit and destroy resources is keyed to the permissions of the user associated with the API token.
-For enterprise customers, role-based access controls also affect these actions.
-Please consult the documentation on [RBAC for further information](/rbac).
+The ability to create, edit, and destroy resources is keyed to the permissions of the user associated with the API token.
+For Enterprise customers, role-based access controls also affect these actions.
+Review the documentation on [RBAC for further information](/rbac).
 :::